falk0069/sony-pm-alt/README.md

 ```
 Once you verify it will work for you, try out the sony-pm-alt.py script and see if you can automate it.
 See the USING THE PYTHON SCRIPT section below.

-<b>If you have version 2.5.9 or greater, you shouldn't need to do the following downloading and compiling sections</b>
+<b>If you have version between 2.5.9 - 2.5.15, you shouldn't need to do the following downloading and compiling sections</b>

 DOWNLOAD SOURCE FOR LIBGPHOTO2 and GPHOTO2 (shouldn't be needed anymore):